dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_10.md

 # Homework 10

 _Instructions_
+* Remember to fill the poll if you intend to take the exam: <a href="https://terminplaner4.dfn.de/CT19-Exams">https://terminplaner4.dfn.de/CT19-Exams</a>
 * Due on Feb 3, Monday, at 8am.
 * Send your solution by email to Felix Stutz.
 Please prefix your email subject with `[CT19-SUB]`.
 * We expect you to work in groups of 3 to 4 people, be sure to include the names of all the participants **and your group number** in the document.